 Exit Timeshare Exit Company Scams

-If there’s one thing that hasn’t changed about the timeshare industry, it’s that Seniors continue to remain the primary target for scammers.
+If there’s one thing that hasn’t changed about the timeshare industry, it’s that Seniors remain the primary target for scammers.
 Unfortunately, this is the very nature of the timeshare industry.
 There are numerous timeshare exit company scams, most of which prey upon unwary senior consumers.

 - And on the other hand, you’re at risk of running into a fake timeshare exit company that wants to run off with your money.

-- From timeshare resale scams to timeshare rental scams, to even fake attorney scams, our goal here at TimeshareExitAdvice.com is to help educate owners so they can protect themselves from becoming another victim of a timeshare exit scam.
+- From timeshare resale scams to timeshare rental scams to even fake attorney scams, our goal here at TimeshareExitAdvice.com is to help educate owners to protect themselves from becoming another victim of a timeshare exit scam.

 3 Common Timeshare Exit Scams to Avoid

-Many timeshare owners are under the misconception that once their contract has expired they can simply walk away and not deal with the consequences.
+Many timeshare owners are under the misconception that once their contract has expired, they can simply walk away and not deal with the consequences.
 This is a very dangerous assumption to make.

 - The fact is that many timeshare contracts contain provisions that require you to pay maintenance fees and fees for future vacations until the entire contract has been paid off.

 Here are 3 of the most common scams to be on the lookout for: